AndersDeath/diary2/000-current.md

 # 08 September - Sonntag - Yerevan - 717 Tag der Einwanderung - Heat Sunny

 The weather became less stable.
+The temperature is still hot but it sarted raining.